What is tendonitis?

 tendonitis

-Previously, we thought active inflammation was important, a process often referred to as tendinitis.
-However, we now know that tendons swell with water and then undergo a slow breakdown of collagen proteins.
-This new understanding has led to a change in treatments.
+Previously, we thought active inflammation was necessary, a process often referred to as tendinitis.
+However, we now know that tendons swell with water and then undergo a slow degradation of collagen.
+This new understanding has led to changes in treatment.

-What features are common in tendonitis from a tendonitis specialist?
+What features are common in tendonitis from a tendonitis specialist doctor?

-Generally, people with tendonitis report pain arising from their tendon.
-Often, pain occurs with an activity that stresses the tendon such as running for Achilles tendons or knee tendons or playing tennis or golf for elbow tendons.
+Generally, people with tendonitis report pain arising from their tendons.
+Pain often occurs when an activity stresses the tendon, such as running for the Achilles tendons, playing tennis or golf for the elbow tendons, or playing tennis or golf for the knee tendons.
 Usually, pain ‘warms up’ with activity but often gets worse when you cool down.

-Most cases of tendonitis are easily diagnosed by pain history, but an examination is useful to rule out other causes such as pain arising from muscle, ligaments, or joints.
-For example, knee pain in a runner can be due to a cartilage injury of the knee joint rather than a patellar tendonitis.
-Overall, the job of tendon specialists is to get the right diagnosis the first time.
+Most cases of tendonitis are readily diagnosed based on pain history.
+Still, examination is helpful to rule out other causes, such as pain arising from muscles, ligaments, or joints.
+For example, knee pain in a runner may result from a knee cartilage injury rather than patellar tendonitis.
+Overall, the job of tendon specialists is to get the correct diagnosis the first time.

-Also, it is important to find the reasons for developing tendon pain.
-Often, we find people who have pushed themselves too much with their training.
-Usually, there has been a recent increase in training intensity such as the introduction of interval or hill training.
-In some cases, certain conditions such as menopause, obesity and diabetes increase the risk of tendonitis.
+It is also essential to identify the causes of tendon pain.
+Often, we see people who have pushed themselves too hard with their training.
+There has recently been an increase in training intensity, such as the introduction of interval or hill training.
+In some cases, certain conditions, such as menopause, obesity, and diabetes, increase the risk of tendonitis.

-Does a tendonitis specialist always perform a scan?
+Does a tendonitis specialist doctor always perform a scan?

 retro-achilles bursitis